 The first step in treating these injuries is to minimize pain and the risk of muscle spasms.
-Rest the injury, and use hot or cold packs (whichever seems to help more) to reduce swelling and inflammation.
+Rest the injury, and use cold packs to reduce swelling and inflammation.
 Placing pressure on the injury might also help during the first 24-48 hours, as will over-the-counter anti-inflammatory medications like ibuprofen.

 Once the pain has subsided (usually within 1-2 days), try to gradually reintroduce gentle movement and activity.
 Over-resting may result in your muscles and soft tissues tightening up, which could prolong the injury.
 Try simple, easy stretches, walking, swimming, and other low-impact activities that will allow you to flex and exercise the injured muscles without overtaxing them.
 Not only is the exercise good for keeping the neck and back loose and free, but it also helps improve circulation so your body can speed healing and pump out toxins.